Are All Steps Equally Important? Benchmarking Essentiality Detection of Events: Experiments

 \subsection{Result Analysis}

-As in WikiHow, each goal (e.g., ``Toast Sunflower Seeds'') is typically associated with a modifier (e.g., ``Microwave Toasting'') to define it more precisely.
-In our experiment, to test whether such a modifier can influence models' understanding of the goal, we present two settings: (1) Full: We concatenate the goal and the modifier together as the goal input; (2) Core: We only use the original goal as the goal input.
-We also report the human performance as the upper bound for this task.
-Specifically, we randomly select 200 instances and ask three ordinary annotators to label them and report the average performance.
-As annotators only provide the binary annotation of the essentiality of a goal-step pair rather than a real value as others, the AUROC score equals the accuracy.
-The performance of all models under two settings are presented in Table~\ref{tab:performance}, from which we have the following observations.
+In WikiHow, each goal (e.g., ``Toast Sunflower Seeds'') is typically associated with a modifier (e.g., ``Microwave Toasting'') to provide a more precise definition.
+In our experiment, we evaluate whether such a modifier impacts the models' comprehension of the goal by employing two settings: (1) Full: we concatenate the goal and the modifier as the goal input; (2) Core: we only use the original goal as the goal input.

+We also report human performance as an upper bound for this task.
+Specifically, we randomly select 200 instances, ask three ordinary annotators to label them, and report the average performance.
+As annotators provide binary annotations for the essentiality of a goal-step pair instead of a real value like other models, the AUROC score is equivalent to accuracy.
+The performances of all models under both settings are presented in Table~\ref{tab:performance}, from which we draw the following observations.

-\emph{The corpus statistics method performs poorly.} There could be two reasons: (1) The triggers cannot fully represent the semantics of events.
-As a result, the co-occurrence information of the two triggers might not be enough to predict the relation between the two events; (2) As the essentiality knowledge is a kind of implicit commonsense knowledge that people rarely discuss, it is hard to directly find mentions to such knowledge from raw corpora.
+\emph{The corpus statistics method performs poorly.} This could be attributed to two possible reasons: (1) The triggers might not adequately represent the semantics of events, leading to the co-occurrence information between the two triggers being insufficient for predicting the relationship between them; (2) Considering that essentiality knowledge is a form of implicit commonsense knowledge that people seldom discuss, it is difficult to directly identify references to such knowledge within raw corpora.

-\emph{Indirect supervision from other NLU tasks is helpful.} The experiments with the TE and QA models show that the fine-tuning on these tasks strengthens the language models with inference ability to better understand the event essentiality.
+\emph{Indirect supervision from other NLU tasks proves beneficial.} The experiments involving the TE and QA models demonstrate that fine-tuning with these tasks enhances the language models' ability to better comprehend event essentiality.

-\emph{Current NLP models, including the massive GPT-3 models, still fall drastically behind humans on ESD.} This implies that the pre-training and fine-tuning over a limited size dataset might not be enough to uncover the implicit knowledge we need to understand events, which further proves the value of proposing this new and challenging task.
+\emph{Current NLP models, including the massive GPT models, still fall drastically behind human on ESD.} This implies that the pre-training and fine-tuning over a limited-size dataset might not be enough to uncover the implicit knowledge we need to understand events, which further proves the value of proposing this new and challenging task.